Socially, Environmentally, and Ethically Responsible (SEER) Business Strategy

-We believe an essential step to fulfilling our mission of developing Best for the World Leaders encompasses sharing and instilling sustainable and environmentally conscious business practices.
+We believe an essential step to fulfilling our mission encompasses sharing and instilling sustainable and environmentally conscious business practices.
 Established in 1972, Pepperdine’s Center for Sustainability acts as a conduit for supporting and advancing sustainable business through communication, implementation, and education.
 We know that reaching the Triple Bottom Line requires industry leaders to inspire the future of sustainability in business by acting today, not tomorrow.
 Through our commitments to service, purpose, and leadership, we are steadily moving towards creating a more viable, socially responsible world for all.
 As a signatory to the Principles for Responsible Management Education (PRME), we are committed to developing business leaders dedicated to inclusive capitalism that promotes the globally recognized sustainable development goals (SDGs).

 Understanding the Implication: Sustainable Business Defined

 A sustainable business is an enterprise committed to creating a minimal negative impact, or ideally a positive effect, on the global or local environment, community, society, or economy.
 It is a business that strives to meet the Triple Bottom Line–People, Planet, and Profits and generate value for a multitude of stakeholders.